d2d-weizhi/d2d-weizhi/README.md

 ## Meet the Family:

-😄😇 Mr. Optimist/Hopeful: The youngest, the dreamer, the source of our relentless positive and family-first focus.
+😄😇 Mr. Optimist/Hopeful: The youngest, the dreamer, the source of our relentless positivity and family-first focus.
 Also the "Mama's Boy"

 🖋🗣 Mr. PR: The gifted wordsmith, architect of every store and narrative, master of authentic communication.
 His words are mightier than most weapons, except maybe a light saber.